puppetlabs/puppet-docs/source/pe/3.2/console_navigating_live_mgmt.markdown

 - <big><strong>?</strong></big> matches one character
 - <big><strong>\*</strong></big> matches many (or zero) characters

-Use the "filter" button or the enter key to confirm your search, then wait for the node list to be updated.
+Use the __filter__ button or the enter key to confirm your search, then wait for the node list to be updated.

-> **Hint**: Use the "Wildcards allowed" link for a quick pop-over reminder.
+> **Hint**: Use the __Wildcards allowed__ link for a quick pop-over reminder.

 ### Advanced Search

 You can also filter by Puppet class or by the value of any fact on your nodes.
-Click the "advanced search" link to reveal these fields.
+Click the __advanced search__ link to reveal these fields.

 ![The advanced search fields, filtering by the operatingsystem fact][live_nav_advancedsearch]

-> **Hint**: Use the "common fact names" link for a pop-over list of the most useful facts.
+> **Hint**: Use the __common fact names__ link for a pop-over list of the most useful facts.
 Click a fact name to copy it to the filter field.
 >
 > ![The common fact names popover][live_nav_factlist]